 To find relevant case law on a topic, start with a secondary source, and mine the footnotes for citations to other sources, including cases, on your topic, Once you have looked at secondary sources, you can also search case law.

-If a more recent case questions or even overrules the case you located, citators (Keycite in WestlawNext or Shepard's in Lexis Uni) will let you know.
+If a more recent case questions or even overrules the case you located, citators (Keycite in WestlawNext or Shepard's in Nexis Uni) will let you know.
 Citators also serve as a research tool - identifying additional cases on your topic.